jpaquim/umbrella/CONTRIBUTING.md

 yarn workspace @thi.ng/<package-name> run test

 # or
-(cd packages/<package-name> && yarn test)
+(cd packages/<package-name> && pnpm test)

 # or all tests (from repo root)

-yarn test # also builds all packages first
+pnpm test # also builds all packages first

-yarn test:only # assumes all packages have been build already
+pnpm test:only # assumes all packages have been build already
 ```

 ### Push to your feature branch